hate-alert/CrowdCounter/README.md

 #### For more details about our paper

-**Authors** : Punyajoy Saha, Abhilash Datta, Abhik Jana and Animesh Mukherjee:
+**Authors** : Punyajoy Saha, Abhilash Datta, Abhik Jana and Animesh Mukherjee

-**Arxiv Link** :[CrowdCounter: A benchmark type-specific multi-target counterspeech dataset]() **Paper Link** :
+**Arxiv Link** :[CrowdCounter: A benchmark type-specific multi-target counterspeech dataset]()

+**Paper Link** :

 # Abstract